-Some forty years later, Jensen and Meckling's prediction looks laughable.
-German codetermination remains in place and, as we shall soon see, is an important aspect of its robust economy.
-More broadly, though, the key assumption underlying the argument-that codetermination can only arise through fiat, not voluntary agreement-has itself been revealed to be false.
-Ewan McGaughey, a legal historian and economist, recently showed that German codetermination first arose through collective agreements, and only later was enacted into law.
-Codetermination arrived at the end of World War I, "not as a law, not as a regulation, but as an agreement."377 Only afterward did supervisory codetermination get codified into legislation.
-Codetermination was then abolished by the Nazi Regime with a 1934 statute, 379 only to be recreated-again though consensual agreement-at the conclusion of World War II.
-The basic sequence was that codetermination arose through consensual agreement, developed into social consensus, and later became embodied in the law.
-This history shows that the law and economics scholars are not just wrong on this point, but may have the picture completely upside down: codetermination was created by agreement not once but twice, while the law was sometimes used to quash it.
+In the last few years, however, the key assumption underlying the argument-that codetermination can only arise through fiat, not voluntary agreement-has itself been revealed to be false.
+Ewan McGaughey, a legal historian and economist, recently showed that German codetermination first arose through collective agreements and only later was enacted into law.
+This history shows that the American law-and-economics scholars are not just wrong on this point, but may have the picture completely backwards: German codetermination was created by agreement not once but twice, while the law was sometimes used to quash it.
+There are also many reasons to believe that a shared system of government might not emerge from a free market of industrial relations even if it is more efficient than the existing system.